mrakgr/Trading-Journal/journal_2025.md

 3:35pm.
 Let me do my shoulder exercises.

 Forget discretionary trading for a moment.
-What I
+Regardless whether I want to go down that path or not, it's true that I need better charts.
+Especially once I pay for higher tiers of data, it sucks to keep using Plotly to visualize it.

+If I go to an even higher tiers, how am I going to visualize the individual trades?
+I want to see the footprint charts for the Stock In Play.